 The church often was destroyed during the wars: at the beginning of the Livonian War in 1558 and during the Great Northern War in 1703.
 According to tradition, at the hands of soldiers of Tsar Ivan the Terrible, over a hundred peasants were to be killed in the church.
 In 1728 it was rebuilt, and in 1748 it received the baroque crowning of the tower, replaced in 1875 by the present, neo-Gothic one.
 The last war damages affected the building in 1941.
 Later it remained in ruins for quite a long time, as it was not rebuilt until 1984.

-The church is an aisleless building and one of the largest single-nave temples in Estonia with internal dimensions of 35,15 x 13,85 meters.
-As initially it had defensive functions, it had small, narrow windows and was surrounded by an earth rampart with a palisade.
-After the reconstruction of the 15th / 16th century, it received wooden hoarding, and armory was arranged over the vaults.
-On the west side, a tower with a defense and observation functions was added.
-Under the altar there were basement rooms with the function of a crypt, a chapel and a sacristy, and two passages from the chancel led to them.
-This solution derived from the romanesque tradition is quite unusual and rare in Estonia.
-The church is also one of two in Estonia in which buttresses were built inside the building, not at the outer walls.
+The church is an aisleless structure and one of the largest single-nave churches in Estonia with internal dimensions of 35.1 x 13.8 meters.
+As it initially had a defensive function, it had small, narrow windows and was surrounded by an earth rampart with a palisade.
+After the reconstruction at the turn of the 15th and 16th centuries, it additionally received wooden hoardings or defensive porches surrounding the external façades of the church, and an ammunition store and armory were arranged over the vaults.
+On the west side, a defense and observation tower was also added.

 Currently the church is adapted to visits, there is a museum in it, placed in two underground rooms, presenting archaeological finds, among others the oldest metal elements from Estonia from the tombs in Jäbara.
 The church also hosts concerts due to its excellent acoustics.